Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 Recent News
 ===
-+ Aug, 2022, One paper, 'Automatically Segment the Left Atrium and Scars from LGE-MRIs Using a Boundary-focused nnU-Net' was accepted by LAScarQS 2022 (MICCAI challenge).
++ Aug, 2022, One paper, 'Automatically Segment the Left Atrium and Scars from LGE-MRIs Using a Boundary-focused nnU-Net' was accepted by **LAScarQS 2022 (MICCAI workshop)**.
 Congrats to Yuchen Zhang, who is an undergraduate student from the Peking University.
 Yuchen has benn doing summer intern with me and Prof.Zheng this year.
 + May, 2022, I have started to work as a Post-doc Research Associate under the advise by Prof. [Yalin Zheng](http://pcwww.liv.ac.uk/~yzheng/) and Dr. [Nicholas Beare](https://www.liverpool.ac.uk/life-course-and-medical-sciences/staff/nicholas-beare/).
 + May, 2022, One paper, "Shape-Aware Weakly/Semi-Supervised Optic Disc and Cup Segmentation with Regional/Marginal Consistency" was early accepted by **MICCAI 2022 (early accept rate: 13%, 1825 submissions)**
 + Apr, 2022, One paper, "3D Human Pose and Shape Reconstruction from Videos via Confidence-Aware Temporal Feature Aggregation" was accepted by **IEEE Transactions on Multimedia (IEEE-TMM, IF: ~ 8.182)**.